Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Related work

 The Bayesian framework for ICL introduced by \citet{xie2021incontext}, which motivates our work, hypothesizes that PTs "locate" concepts learned during pretraining to solve ICL tasks.
 A series of empirical work in language models \cite{rubin-etal-2022-learning,liu-etal-2022-makes,wang2023large} use this framework to select better in-context examples while \citet{min-etal-2022-rethinking} use it to study the robustness of latent task inference.
 Our work builds on this framework in the linear regression setting and validates it at low task diversities.
 However, we find a regime---large but finite number of pretraining tasks---in which the ability to learn new tasks in-context is an emergent phenomenon that cannot be fully explained by Bayesian inference.

 Prior work \cite{garg2022what,akyurek2023what,vonoswald2022transformers} has also shown that transformers can do linear regression in-context.
 However, they pretrain with unlimited task diversity, sampling a completely new regression vector for each sequence.
 In contrast, our work considers pretraining datasets with limited task diversity where ICL on new tasks emerges even though the pretraining loss does not explicitly encode it.
 Another line of work hypothesizes that ICL performs gradient descent in the activations of the forward pass, providing explicit constructions for the weights of the PT to implement this for linear regression \cite{akyurek2023what,vonoswald2022transformers} or exploring this hypothesis in language models \cite{dai2023why}.
 However more experiments are required to test the hypothesis that \textit{trained} transformers actually match proposed constructions.
 Instead of studying the explicit mechanism by which in-context learning is implemented, our work focuses on the impact of the pretraining task diversity.
+Similar questions pertaining to the role of task diversification have been explored in the meta-learning literature \cite{yin2020metalearning, kumar2022effect, tripuraneni2022provable}.

 \citet{kirsch2022generalpurpose} also show the emergence of in-context learning with pretraining task diversity on a toy classification task.
 By studying this question in the controlled setting of linear regression, we can compare to the optimal estimators on $\Tp$ and $\Tt$.
 This allows us to establish that ICL at finite task diversity emerges because the PT \textit{departs} from the optimal estimator on the pretraining task distribution, and is not just a consequence of the pretraining task distribution becoming similar to the ideal task distribution.
 Among other important perspectives on ICL, \citet{chan2022data} identify, in a toy setting, several properties of the training distribution---burstiness and occurrence of rare classes---that are necessary for the emergence of ICL. \citet{wei2023larger} study how ICL in large language models is affected by semantic priors and input-label mappings, focusing on differences across model scale. \citet{olsson2022context} study inductions heads---circuits responsible for completing patterns by copying tokens---as a mechanism for implementing ICL.